opentaps/open-climate-investing/dao/README.md

-# Open Climate Investing DAO

-## TLDR

-A DAO to govern an open source alternative to traditional ESG ratings services which are expensive and inaccurate for climate investing.

-## Why this DAO?

-### ESG and Climate Risk

-Analyzing companies' climate risk exposure and climate actions is complex -- see [the chapter on Analyzing Investments](../book/Analyzing-Investments.md).
-Today, most of this analysis is performed by ESG vendors using proprietary data sets and models.
-Only the largest institutional investors could afford detailed ESG analysis from these vendors, yet the results are often difficult to use for making investment decisions.
-Furthermore, as the experience of the 2008 Credit Crisis shows, the vendors' incentives may be often aligned with those of the companies being rated rather than investors or the general public.
-As a result, ESG metrics suffer from a lack of trust, and this in turn limits the incentives for companies to make climate disclosures.
+# DAOs

 ### Open Source

-An open source approach to climate risk analysis based on openly available tools and community development creates a free data set of climate analysis which is available to anyone to use, study, and improve upon.
-It could help individuals and NGO's along with institutional investors and government agencies understand what companies are doing or not doing about climate change.
+Everybody loves open source.

+And why not?
+Open source is inclusive, giving everyone a voice.
+At the same time, the output is free for everybody to use.
 By creating the largest base of potential users, we create an incentive for them to want and work for a better that is more useful for them.
 As more users use it and improve upon it, it becomes more useful and draws in more users, creating a "flywheel effect."
 If successful, such a community could produce the highest quality, least cost, and most inclusive source of information.

 This is difficult to achieve, though, because open source projects usually under-funded and stay small.  __This is because they are too informal.__  There is an ecosystem of users and developers who symbiotically support each other, but without any formal reputation or funding schemes, there is a lot of information asymmetry which means that economically sound transactions do not happen.
 For example, you might like the ideals of a project and want to contribute, but could you make at least a reasonable living do it?
 Alternatively, you might be the loyal user of an open source project and would be willing to pay to support or improve it.
 But whom do you pay?
 It's not easy to know the skill levels of the various contributors in a project, or even if they're interested in working for pay.
 And how do you know what other users will do if they paid to support the project?
 Would some big corporate user pay for all the improvements anyway, so there was no need for you to pay?
 Or are you the only one who would pay, so even if you paid, it wouldn't be enough?
 Finally, if a group of you paid a few of the developers to do the work, who would judge if the work was satisfactory or not?